itsrakesshchauhan/Attendance-Management-system-using-face-recognition/README.md

 # Attendance-Management-system-using-face-recognition
-Face Recognition-Based Attendance System 🎯🎥
-This is a real-time face recognition-based attendance system using OpenCV, face_recognition, and Python.
+Face Recognition-Based Attendance System 🎯🎥 90% faster with no raw images data, This is a real-time face recognition-based attendance system using OpenCV, face_recognition, and Python.
 It captures faces, stores user details, and marks attendance automatically upon recognition.
 The system also announces the marked attendance using text-to-speech (TTS) and displays it on the camera screen.

 🚀 Features